TurboVega/image2binary/README.md

 NOTE: This program does <b>not</b> resize an image by stretching or shrinking it, and it does <b>not</b> attempt to optimize the palette.
-The only color conversion that is does is to take 24-bit RGB data, and right-shift each of the color components by 2 (i.e., divide by 4), to yield 12-bit color.
+The only color conversion that is does is to take 24-bit RGB data, and right-shift each of the color components by 4 (i.e., divide by 16), to yield 12-bit color from the input 24-bit color.
-This implies that detail may be lost, if the original image had non-zero values in the least significant 2 bits of any color component of any pixel.
+This implies that detail may be lost, if the original image had non-zero values in the least significant 4 bits of any color component of any pixel.

 The overall processing is as follows:
 * Obtain a list of all files to process.